Health/Wellness | Jan 9 2017

 6. Ginger tea is great for women as it has actually been shown to reduce symptoms association with menstrual cramps.
 This is because of its ability to inhibit certain enzymes that cause cramps.

-7. Fermented tea, also know as kombucha, is excellent for gut health.
+7. Fermented tea, also known as kombucha, is excellent for gut health.
 This tea goes through a process by which it becomes carbonated and contains vinegar, b-vitamins, enzymes, probiotics and a high concentration of acid (acetic, gluconic and lactic).

 8. Oolong tea is partially fermented and can promote healthy skin.
 It is sweet and is the most popular tea in China.